grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-crypto/sha1.md

 ---
 title: 'sha1( input, outputEncoding )'
 description: 'Use SHA-1 to hash input data.'
-excerpt: 'Use SHA-1 to hash input data.'
+description: 'Use SHA-1 to hash input data.'
 weight: 08
 ---